yashrustagi2004/yashrustagi2004.github.io/_posts/2024-11-14-windows-defender-bypass.md

    - When the victim opens the image from the USB drive, the image displays normally.
    - In the background, `wallpaper.exe` downloads and runs `backdoor.ps1`, granting the attacker remote access.
    - Persistence mechanisms ensure continued attacker access even after reboot.

 ***

-### Disclaimer

-- This attack scenario was researched and tested in **December 2024**.
-- This project is strictly for educational and ethical research purposes.
-- All tests were performed in isolated, non-production environments.
-- The techniques described should never be used for unauthorized access or harm.
-- Unauthorized use against systems or networks is illegal and unethical.

-***